saurabh533/langgraph/README.md

 Python, Streamlit, LangGraph, a small ANN for predictions, and a RAG setup on top of a vector database.

-## Notes

-This was put together for learning and experimentation, so treat it as a starting point rather than something production-ready.
-A few things I'd still like to add: conversation memory between turns, a bit of evaluation to check how often the router picks the right path, and a Docker setup so it's easier to run.

 ## License

 Free to use for educational and research purposes.